 “It’s the introduction of adult values into kids’ games, When I grew up, it was children competing against children.
-Now, more often than not, it’s adults competing against other adults through their children.” - John O'Sullivan Changing The Game Project
+Now more often than not, it’s adults competing against other adults through their children.” - Changing The Game Project

-- If the opposition aren’t willing to participate, no don’t worry you can learn so much from observing them.
+- If the opposition aren’t willing to participate, don’t worry you can learn so much from observing them;

-- Coaching staff to speak to players at halftime and when making changes ONLY (Coach during the game if absolutely necessary).
+- Coaching staff to speak to players at halftime and when making changes ONLY;

 Going forward we need less coaching and directing from the line.
 Encourage, Praise, Clap and Cheer.
 It’s really important that we allow the kids to take control of their game.
 I see it all the time, where parents/coaches go over the entire game and point out the child’s mistakes.
 Not even adults like to hear about the things they did wrong.

 Children need praise not criticism.
 Providing feedback on what he/she did wrong or expressing your disappointment in their play is NOT what they need to hear and will only serve to make a painful situation much worse.